emmt/EasyFITS.jl/README.md

 ## FITS files

-Open FITS files are represented by objects of type `FitsFile`.
-To open an existing FITS file there are several possibilities:
+Open FITS files are represented by objects of type `FitsFile` in `EasyFITS`.
+There are several possibilities to open an existing FITS file:

 ```julia
 file = FitsFile(filename)